willnguyen1312/zoom-image/packages/docs/src/api/createZoomImageHover.md

   // The css classes will be added to zoom lens element zoomLensClass?: string

-  // By default, zoomLensScale have a value of 1
-  // The smaller the value, the bigger zoomed image and smaller zoom lens zoomLensScale?: Partial<CSSStyleDeclaration>
+  // The smaller the value, the bigger zoomed image and smaller zoom lens, default is 1 zoomLensScale?: Partial<CSSStyleDeclaration>

   // The container of zoomed image